bootphon/wordseg/README.md

 The wordseg commands are:

 * **wordseg-prep** prepares a text in a phonological-like form for segmentation, basically removing word separators and checking format.

-* **wordseg-gold** generates a gold text from a phonological one, replacing word separators by spaces.
+Optionally generates a gold text (with ground truth word boundaries) from the phonological one, replacing word separators by spaces.

 * **wordseg-\<algorithm\>** computes word segmentation on a prepared text, outputting the text with word boundaries added.
 The algorithms